 Upon receipt of the Indian tribe’s notification, the Secretary shall begin communication with both the tribe and the head of the affected agency to ensure the conference call or in-person meeting is conducted within 14 calendar days of the tribe’s notification.

-The Interagency dispute resolution session(s) will allow equal and ample opportunity for all Parties to engage in discussion of the waiver request and provide documentation supporting each affected agency’s position.
+The Interagency dispute resolution session(s) will allow equal and ample opportunity for the BIA, the Indian tribe, and affected the affected agency to engage in discussion of the waiver request and provide documentation supporting their position.

-Should all affected agencies agree, the Secretary may schedule additional sessions up to and including the 30th day after the dispute resolution process was initiated.
+Should all agree, the Secretary may schedule additional sessions up to and including the 30th day after the dispute resolution process was initiated.

 Whether the additional sessions are face-to-face meetings or conference calls is at the discretion of the participating Indian tribe and the affected agency.